 Information contained in applicable aircraft manufacturers flight, maintenance & repair manuals and the BGA AMP manual should be used as reference to specific maintenance requirements, conditional inspections and out of phase inspections.
 As a general rule a manufacturers specific maintenance requirement will override a BGA/GMP requirement for a specified task.

 The BGA GMP is laid out in a task schedule format and used with a BGA GMP report (BGA 267) and may be copied.
-This report, together with additional defect sheets if required, should be completed during the maintenance and filed with the aircraft records.
-A copy of the report and the completed maintenance statement on the BGA GMP report (BGA 267) should be returned to the BGA on completion of the annual maintenance.
+This report, together with additional defect sheets if required, should be completed during maintenance and filed with the aircraft records.

 For the purposes of this maintenance programme: